-Cpd is typically for CMOS devices, and helps provide a more accurate estimation of the power bus current, and therefore the noise voltage on the power bus.
-If the high frequency noise on the power bus (due to switching of digital circuits) is known, then the radiation can be calculated.
+It is typically for CMOS devices, and helps provide a more accurate estimation of the power bus current, and therefore the noise voltage on the power bus.
+Knowing the high frequency noise on the power bus (due to switching of digital circuits) the radiation can be calculated.